Library

 Location

-The library is located in the second level of the church building just off the atrium, just behind the welcome center.
+The library is located on the main level of the church building just off the atrium, just behind the welcome center.

 Sundays: 8:30 am – 12 noon